rharron/CovidVisualization/README.md

-Here is an animation showing a plot of the 3-day (simple) moving average of the rate of change in Covid-19 case rates (per 100k people) as time varies from May 20th to June 21st:
+Here is an animation showing a plot of the 3-day (simple) moving average of the rate of change in Covid-19 case rates (per 100k people) as time varies from May 20th to June 21st (click for a larger version):

 <img src="animations/NYC_covid_diff_SMA3_coolwarm_50.gif" alt="3-day moving average of the rate of change in Covid-19 rates (per 100k) in NYC" width="300">

 This animation allows us to see the localized spikes in Covid-19 cases.

-Here instead is the rate itself (May 19–June 21), which is much noisier:
+Here instead is the rate itself (May 19–June 21), which is much noisier (click for a larger version):

 <img src="animations/NYC_covid_diff_coolwarm_50.gif" alt="The rate of change in Covid-19 rates (per 100k) in NYC" width="300">